Construction Business Loans

 What is a Construction Business Loan?

 A construction business loan provides you with capital to cover operating expenses, payroll, construction equipment, or other expenses your construction company may have.
+This is different than a commercial real estate loan which is used to acquire or rehab real estate or to finance new construction.

 Best Uses for a Construction Business Loan